Double-loop randomized quasi-Monte Carlo estimator for nested integration: Introduction

 In \cite{God18}, nested integrals were approximated using MLMC techniques.
 The number of inner samples was increased at each level to reduce the bias induced in the outer approximation by the variance of the inner approximation.
 The rQMC estimator estimated the inner integral and reduced the variance, requiring a smaller sample size in the inner loop to achieve the error tolerance in the MLMC setting in \cite[Thm.~3.1]{Gil08}.
 This outcome was presented theoretically and via examples.
 A similar approach was followed in \cite{Xu20}, in which a discontinuous inner integrand was approximated using a sigmoid (i.e., a smooth function), improving the performance of the rQMC method.
 The methods presented in \cite{God18} and \cite{Xu20} can achieve an error tolerance $TOL$ at a computational cost of $\cl{O}(TOL^{-2})$.

-This work applies the rQMC method to both integrals to build a double-loop rQMC (rDLQMC) estimator, reducing the number of samples necessary to estimate the nested integrals up to a specific error tolerance $TOL$ at a cost close to $\cl{O}(TOL^{-3/2})$.
-Moreover, we derive sufficient regularity conditions for both the outer and inner integrands and demonstrate the advantage of replacing either of the MC approximation with rQMC approximations.
+This work applies the rQMC method to both integrals to build a double-loop rQMC (rDLQMC) estimator, reducing the number of samples necessary to estimate the nested integrals up to a specific error tolerance $TOL$ at a cost close to $\cl{O}(TOL^{-10/9})$.
+Moreover, we derive sufficient regularity conditions for both the outer and inner integrands and demonstrate the advantage of replacing either of the MC approximations with rQMC approximations.
 We also consider the case in which the inner integrand is only approximately provided in terms of a FEM discretization, resulting in additional bias in the outer approximation.
 We provide approximate error bounds for the bias and statistical error of the proposed estimator and derive a nearly optimal setting, verified via numerical examples from Bayesian OED.
 To make the derived error bounds applicable in this context, we verify the previously derived conditions for a simple EIG setting with truncated observation noise.
-The additional error introduced by this truncation is shown to affect the total error only by an insignificant contribution.
+The additional truncation error introduced by this scheme is shown to affect the total error only by an insignificant contribution.
+Although truncation makes the outer integrand sufficiently regular for each fixed tolerance, the corresponding multiplicative constant term grows as the truncation region expands.
+Thus the improved rate provided by rQMC estimators based on scrambled digital nets is retained only for the inner estimator, whereas the truncation mainly reduces constants for the outer integrand for the tolerances considered, resulting in an overall cost of almost $\cl{O}(TOL^{-4/3})$.